RainThief/react-component-library-template/readme.md

 # React Component Library Boilerplate

-This will create a React Component Library complete with StoryBook and Jest for building components to publish to a NPN Package
+This will create a React Component Library complete with StoryBook and Jest for building components to publish to a NPM Package

 ## Usage